tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_13.md

 Now let's create a custom filter that will filter out users that are the owners of a certain party and that are already invited to it.

-Create a new folder named `filters` under the `client->parties` folder.
+Create a new folder named `filters` under the `imports/ui` folder.

-Under that folder create a new file named `uninvited.js` and place that code inside:
+Under that folder create a new file named `uninvitedFilter.js` and place that code inside:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="13.1"}}

-* First we define a filter to the 'socially' module (our app)
+* First we create a module named `uninvitedFilter`
-* The filter is named `uninvited`
+* Then we define a filter to the module with the same name
 * Filters always get at least one parameter and the first parameter is always the object or array that we are filtering (like the parties in the previous example)
 Here we are filtering the users array, so that's the first parameter
 * The second parameter is the party we want to check